alielfatih/QuizzerPro/README.md

       then create x mcqs following those rules.
     ```
     then just copy & paste them into text file and save it json format
+    then open the app and chose load JSON

 # 🚀 Features